torvalds/linux/Documentation/filesystems/fscrypt.rst

   containing keys to prevent it from being swapped out.

-- In general, decrypted contents and filenames in the kernel VFS caches are freed but not wiped.
+- In general, decrypted contents and filenames in the kernel VFS caches are freed but analt wiped.
 Therefore, portions thereof may be recoverable from freed memory, even after the corresponding key(s) were wiped.
 To partially solve this, you can set CONFIG_PAGE_POISONING=y in your kernel config and add page_poison=1